dnd2/learngit/Old_Words.md

 * How much does that pen cost?
 * It costs ten dollars.
 * That's very expensive.
 Do you have anything cheaper?
 * Sure.
-This pen is only tow dollars.
+This pen is only two dollars.
 * Good.
 I'll take it.

 * How much is this book?